junxit/us-congress-bills-114/metadata.md

 - 2016-09-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-09-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 529). (text: CR 09/20/2016 H5679-5680)
 - 2016-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 529).(text: CR 09/20/2016 H5679-5680)
+- 2016-09-22 — Received in the Senate and Read twice and referred to the Committee on Finance.